-- 4.34 As stated previously, there are no new allocations and no significant changes to the preferred spatial strategy or the overall level of growth to be delivered during the plan period.
-While Policy DM 7 (Heritage Assets) has been substantially revised, it still seeks to preserve and enhance the historic environment, including designated and non-designated heritage assets.
-No significant changes have been made to Policy DM 8 (Heritage at Risk).
-Appendix 6 now Part 2 of the Plan sets out site specific policy requirements for allocations.
-Proposed modifications seek to ensure better alignment with Policy DM 7 and DM 8. - 4.35 While the plan has been strengthened in some areas in relation to the historic environment, it is still considered appropriate to conclude that the Local Plan Submission Version plus Main Modifications are likely to to have an uncertain minor negative effect on the historic environment.
+- 4.35 As stated previously, there are no new allocations and no significant changes to the preferred spatial strategy or the overall level of growth to be delivered during the plan period.
+While the Main Modifications to Policy DM7 (Heritage Assets) consulted on in 2021 substantially revise the wording of the policy, it still seeks to preserve or enhance the historic environment, including designated and non-designated heritage assets.
+No significant changes have been made to Policy DM8 (Heritage at Risk).
+Appendix 6 now Part 2 of the Plan sets out site specific policy requirements for allocations. - 4.36 While the plan has been strengthened in some areas in relation to the historic environment, it is still considered appropriate to conclude that the Local Plan Submission Version plus Main Modifications are likely to have an uncertain minor negative effect on the historic environment.